 Alex Berr, Diya Basrai, and Kennen Hutchison are the producers behind the Chicago-based comedy troupe Uncontrolled Variables.
-Join them on the first Thursday of every month, as they (along with other scientists and comedians) combine science and comedy to make us laugh and teach us a thing or two along the way!
+Join them on the second Thursday of every month, as they (along with other scientists and comedians) combine science and comedy to make us laugh and teach us a thing or two along the way!
 Get to know a little more about the show below.

 How did the idea to mix science and comedy come together to create Uncontrolled Variables?